Why Is My Car Leaking Water?

 - While coolant is usually easy to spot due to its color, you can always check the level to make sure.
 If it’s low, you’ll want to bring your car to a certified service center quickly.

 - A leak could be coming from a cracked windshield wiper fluid reservoir.
 That can be caused by using water in your windshield wiper fluid.
 The water freezes in the reservoir, expanding and causing the plastic container to crack.
 You can tell it’s windshield wiper fluid by its light blue or light green color.
 Wiper fluid leaks can usually be found by the front tires.

 If the cause is anything other than condensation, it’s worth visiting Allen Samuels Chrysler Dodge Jeep Ram near Nickerson.

 Visit Allen Samuels Chrysler Dodge Jeep Ram in Hutchinson for Service

 Allen Samuels Chrysler Dodge Jeep Ram is happy to help customers from Newton and beyond identify the source of any leaking fluids.
-While you’re here, feel free to contact us with any questions, check out our list of 10 maintenance things every driver should know, and remember to browse our service specials and see how easy it is to save on car care.
+While you’re here, feel free to contact us with any questions, discover why tire rotations are important, check out our list of 10 maintenance things every driver should know, and remember to browse our service specials and see how easy it is to save on car care.

 More Service Tips